Everything You Need to Know About Exosomes Treatment for Skin and Hair

 Exosomes are usually used as an add-on, not a standalone treatment.
 When used alone, exosomes may be applied after a gentle facial or oxygen therapy.
 This approach is often used for maintenance or sensitive skin.

-More often, exosomes are paired with treatments that create controlled injury to the skin.
+More often, exosomes are paired with treatments that gently stimulate the skin.
 Microneedling, radiofrequency, or resurfacing treatments open channels in the skin.
-Exosomes are then applied to support healing and enhance results.
+Exosomes are then applied to support post-treatment recovery and skin comfort.
 The choice depends on your skin concern, your treatment goals, and your clinician’s assessment.

 Because skin concerns differ from person to person, treatment planning is always individual.
 A skin assessment helps ensure any recommendations are based on your skin type, medical history, and treatment goals.